 Laura, what do you like about sales?
 The job is not suitable for everyone...

-That is certainly true, from various aspects.
+That's certainly true, from various aspects.
 However, I have to differentiate somewhat.
-Because sales is not just sales, which is sometimes a cliché in people's minds.
+After all, sales is not just sales, which is sometimes a cliché in people's minds.
 Personally, I like first and foremost the contact and exchange with potential new and existing customers, i.e. with people.
-I also love analysing and advising on needs.
+I also love analyzing and advising on needs.
 In order to find the perfect solution together, which is tailored as precisely as possible.
-If there's nothing to analyse or the solution is "only" good in the end, then I find that hard to take 😉
+If there's nothing to analyze or the solution is "only" good in the end, then I find that hard to take 😉 .

-This also leads to very close contacts that last for years.
+This also leads to very close contacts, some of which last for years.
 In the past, I also worked in classic "sales jobs".
 In the sense that pressure and numbers were the only things that mattered.
 Including a hire-and-fire mentality and the complete ignoring of customer needs, sometimes in extreme form.
-I always quit after a very short time, because that's just not who I am and what I can't stand for.
+I always quit after a very short time, because that's just not who I am and I can't stand for it.